 The Senate is composed of 21 elected voting representatives, with three Class-Wide Senators per class and nine At-Large Senators from any class.
-The Senate is presided over by the Speaker of the Senate, supported by the Legislative Secretary.
-The five standing committees of the Senate are the Senate Budget Committee, the Recognized Student Organization Committee, the Student Outreach and Advocacy Committee, the Statutes & Regulations Committee, and the Intellectual Life Committee.
-There is also a Senate specific subcommitee- Interal Affairs Committee.
+The Senate is presided over by the Speaker of the Senate, supported by the Parliamentarian and Legislative Secretary.
+The six standing committees of the Senate are Academic Affairs, Internal Affairs, Public Affairs, Recognized Student Organizations, Senate Budget, and Student Outreach.

 The Senate represents and advocates for student interests.
 They may form ad-hoc committees to formally evaluate and discuss issues of student interest, propose non-binding referenda, draft and execute Position Statements and Official Endorsements, review and amend the Constitution of the SGA, passing and repealing bylaws, rules, and legislation, confirming or rejecting nominees to specific offices of the SGA, hearing deferred cases of the Judicial Council, granting or rescinding recognition of student organizations affiliated with the SGA, and reviewing and approving the SGA budget.
 Senators are responsible for serving the best interest of their constituencies by introducing legislation, voting, and serving on committees.

-The purpose of this committee is to hear all student requests to form Recognized Student Organization, annually Re-recognize all Recognized Student Organizations, and serve as a liaison for each Recognized Student Organization.
+Recognized Student Organizations: The purpose of this committee is to hear all student requests to form a Recognized Student Organization, annually Re-recognize all Recognized Student Organizations, and serve as a liaison for each Recognized Student Organization.

-The purpose of this committee is to cover the evaluation, assessment, and improvement of every aspect of student life that is not academically related.
+Student Outreach: The purpose of this committee is to cover the evaluation, assessment, and improvement of every aspect of student life that is not academically related.
 The committee further strives to adequately represent the interests and needs of all students including but not limited to: housing, dining, campus events, school spirit, and safety.
 The committee will further be responsible for coordinating all programming events sponsored by the Senate and drafting and issuing referendums on campus.

 Stay Up To Date with the SGA Senate by following us on our Social Media!